zz2liu/RnaSeq-HpcPipelines/README.md

 ## 1. Prepare the unix terminal on your laptop/desktop
 ### for Windows users
 - download and install [babun](http://babun.github.io/), a free cygwin based linux emulator on windows.
 Run the install.bat file, it will take a while.
 - run babun.bat and you are at the terminal!
-Then type the following lines (each line is a bash command, # is for comment):
+Then type/paste the following lines (each line is a bash command, # is for comment):
     ```sh
     babun update
     babun shell /bin/bash        #set bash as default shell
     ln -s $HOMEPATH/Downloads .  #make a shortcut of your Downloads folder
+    ssh-keygen  <<< "\n\n\n"     #to generate your ssh key pairs needed for login to the clusters.
+    chmod -R 600 ~/.ssh/id_rsa   #make your private key safe
     ```
-  - Babun Tip: mouse select to copy, mouse right click to paste
+  - Babun Tip: mouse select text to copy, mouse right click to paste

 - Alternative unix terminals on windows:
     - Mobaxterm is another option which should suffice this tutorial.
 You can download a free and portable (no installation needed) version [here](http://mobaxterm.mobatek.net/download-home-edition.html).